sorennelson/monocular_vo/README.md

 ## Results

 Average Absolute Trajectory Error (ATE) on the KITTI Odometry split (sequences 09-10) averaged over 3 runs.
-Training is done on sequences 00-08.
+All models are trained on sequences 00-08.
 For a fair timing comparison, inference for all methods is run on my 2019 16" MacBook Pro (2.6 GHz 6-Core i7).

 Method | ATE (3 frame)
 --- | ---